yushchenko/site/content/articles/0005_javascript_namespacing_pattern.md

 ### Micro Library

-For the sake of convenience I have created a micro library which implements the discussed solution.
+For the sake of convenience I have created a micro library which implements the solution discussed above.

-It's called ns.js and available [here on Github][source].
+It's called `ns.js` and lives [here on Github][source].

-Feel free to contact with [me][about] if you have any suggestions.
+Feel free to contact with [me][about] if you have any suggestions how to make it better.

 ### Links